fslev/json-compare/README.md

  ==>
 <Click to see difference>
 ```
-## Differences as a list of Strings:
+## Differences as a list of Strings
 ```
 List<String> diffs=JSONCompare.diffs(expected, actual);
 ```